Physical presence test: Determination of 12-month period

 A person who is present in the United States, rather than abroad, may still meet the physical presence test under the war and civil unrest exception.
 The Internal Revenue Service publishes a list of countries that qualify under the war/civil unrest exception and the respective dates during which the waiver applies.
 Conversely, days spent in a foreign country by a person who is present there in violation of a US ban on travel to that country do not qualify for meeting the physical presence test (or the bona fide residence test).
 Income earned there does not qualify for the foreign earned income exclusion, and housing expenditures incurred there do not qualify for the foreign housing deduction.
 As of 2010, the only country in that category was Cuba (except the Guantanamo Bay corrections facility).

 Foreign earned income

 Income earned abroad may qualify for the foreign earned income exclusion, the foreign housing exclusion or deduction, as long as the income is earned in the taxpayer's tax home and the taxpayer meets either the bona fide resident test or the physical presence test.

 The income requirements for US citizens and resident aliens living abroad are the same.
 However, foreign earned income may qualify for some amount of exclusion.
 One is to subtract the amounts that are estimated from the foreign earned income exclusion.
-Tax obligations may be reduced by subtracting the foreign housing exclusion but only from non-excluded income by using tax rates that would apply if the income were included.
+Tax obligations may be reduced by subtracting the foreign housing exclusion but only from non-excluded income by using tax rates that would apply if the income were included under the stacking rule.